The Uplift Mofo Party Plan: Tour and Slovak's death

 Upon returning home, Slovak isolated himself from the rest of his bandmates, and struggled to resist the drug without the mutual support provided by his friends, Kiedis in particular.
 A few weeks after the band returned from the tour, the members attempted to get in contact with Slovak, but were unable to find him for several days.
 Slovak was found dead by police in his Hollywood apartment on June 27, 1988.
-During his autopsy, authorities determined that he had died on June 25, 1988 due to a heroin overdose.
+During his autopsy, authorities determined that he had died on June 25, 1988, due to a heroin overdose.
 Irons subsequently left the group, saying that he did not want to be part of a group where his friends were dying.
 Kiedis and Flea debated whether they should continue making music, ultimately deciding to move ahead, hoping to continue what Slovak "helped build".
 The two recruited eighteen-year-old guitarist John Frusciante, who was a fan of the group and idolized Slovak.
 To replace Irons, the group held a lengthy open audition process, and eventually chose drummer Chad Smith.

+Live performances

+"Me and My Friends" has been played on every tour since making its live debut in May 1986 and has become one of the band's most performed songs and one of the few that they still perform from their four 1980s albums.
+As of 2024, nothing else from the album has been performed since 2003 when the band last played "Skinny Sweaty Man".
+Most of the songs haven't been performed since the 80s or 90s.